-Assessment following the basic principles of primary and secondary survey as described previously should be followed; however, it is important to note the following.
+Assessment should follow the basic principles of primary and secondary survey as described previously; however, it is important to note:

 Expediting transfer to an appropriate trauma facility is the goal in management.
-Consider consultation with PIPER for the following scenarios early to obtain specialist neurosurgical paediatric advice regarding management and the need for possible retrieval.
+Consider early consultation with PIPER to obtain specialist neurosurgical advice and to expedite retrieval in the following scenarios:

 The assessment of a small child with a TBI is often very difficult.
 It is recommended that specialist consultation with PIPER takes place early.

 Once the assessment has taken place, decide on the severity of the head injury in order to guide investigations and management.

 Management principles focus on maintaining cerebral perfusion and adequate ventilation in order to prevent secondary brain injury.

 Early neurosurgical advice is vital.

 Intubate and ventilate the child who is unresponsive, has a GCS <8, is unable to protect their airway or has any hypoventilation or respiratory irregularity.
 Once performed, it is vital to provide adequate sedation and muscle relaxation to prevent coughing and agitation.